Lexington White Collar Crimes Lawyer

 How I Can Help You Fight Charges For A White Collar Crime

 In Kentucky, white collar crimes carry harsh penalties, including lengthy terms of imprisonment and high fines.
 The stigma of a conviction can also ruin your reputation and turn your world upside down.
 Fortunately, there are steps you can take to protect yourself and avoid these harsh realities.
 Hiring me to represent you during your criminal white collar crimes case can tip the scales of justice in your favor.
-I have more than 15 years of experience representing clients against the most serious criminal allegations – including white collar criminal offenses like fraud, money laundering and violations of the Racketeer Influenced and Corrupt Organizations (RICO) Act.
+I have nearly 20 years of experience representing clients against the most serious criminal allegations – including white collar criminal offenses like fraud, money laundering and violations of the Racketeer Influenced and Corrupt Organizations (RICO) Act.
 I fully understand that your future is on the line, and I am committed to doing everything in my power to help you secure the very best outcome in your criminal white collar case.
 When you turn to my law firm for help, you can expect me to:

 - Coordinate an in-depth, independent investigation into the allegations against you